Bouncing Back

-"Bouncing Back" is the eleventh episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they investigate the appearance of a new Inhuman.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Bouncing Back" is the eleventh episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they investigate the appearance of a new Inhuman.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Monica Owusu-Breen, and directed by Ron Underwood.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell.

 "Bouncing Back" originally aired on ABC on March 8, 2016, and according to Nielsen Media Research, was watched by 3.52 million viewers.

 Plot

 The episode opens with a mysterious flash-forward to three months in the future, showing an unidentified S.H.I.E.L.D. agent being killed in an explosion in space.

 In Bogotá, Colombia, Elena Rodriguez, an Inhuman with super-speed (but who can only travel a certain distance between heartbeats, before being teleported back to the point from which she started), steals a large amount of weapons from the Colombian police.
-The next day Daisy, Mack, Morse, Hunter and Joey investigate the thefts, but Mack is abducted by Elena.
+The next day Daisy Johnson, Alphonso "Mack" Mackenzie, Bobbi Morse, Lance Hunter and Joey Gutierrez investigate the thefts, but Mack is abducted by Elena.
 The team track them down and subdue Elena, but she later explains that the police are corrupt, and she has been using her newfound powers (which she believes to be a gift from God) to stop them from hurting innocents.

 Hunter and Morse find her cousin Francisco disposing of the weapons in a river, but the police arrive, including Lucio, an Inhuman with paralytic vision.
-Lucio immobilises Francisco, who is executed, and Hunter and Morse, who are abducted.
+Lucio immobilizes Francisco, who is executed, and Hunter and Morse, who are abducted.
 Daisy, Mack, Elena and Joey attack the police station and rescue Hunter and Morse, while Lucio is defeated when Joey welds his sunglasses to his face, after which he is abducted by Hydra.